Bernstein-Sato polynomial and related invariants for meromorphic functions: Meromorphic Bernstein-Sato polynomial

-\begin{definition} Let $R$ be a differentiably admissible $\KK$-algebra.
-Let $f,g\in R$ be nonzero elements and $\alpha\in\RR_{\geq 0}$.
-The Bernstein-Sato polynomial $b_{f/g}^\alpha(s) \in \KK[s]$ of order $\alpha$ of the meromorphic function $f/g$ is the monic polynomial of smallest degree satisfying the functional equation in Proposition \ref{Lem:GeneralizedFuncEq}. \end{definition}
+\begin{definition} Let $R$ be either a polynomial ring $R=\KK[x_1,\dots,x_n]$ or a ring of holomorphic functions $R=\CC\{x_1,\dots,x_n\}$.
+Let $f,g\in R$ be nonzero elements.
+The Bernstein-Sato polynomial $b_{f/g}^\alpha(s) \in \KK[s]$ of order $\alpha$ of the meromorphic function $f/g$, if it exists, is the monic polynomial of smallest degree satisfying the first functional equation in Theorem \ref{Thm:GeneralizedFuncEq}.
+Analogously, the Bernstein-Sato polynomial $b_{f/g} (s) \in \KK[s]$ of the meromorphic function $f/g$ is the monic polynomial of smallest degree satisfying the second functional equation in Theorem \ref{Thm:GeneralizedFuncEq}. \end{definition}

+We note that, because of the way we build $b(s)$ in Theorem \ref{Thm:GeneralizedFuncEq}, it is not clear that it has rational roots if $\alpha\not\in\mathbb{Q}$.
+We will address this issue in Section \ref{Rational}.

+Regarding the polynomial $b(s_1,s_2)$ from \eqref{EqSabbah}, Cassou-Nogu\`es and Libgober \cite{CNL} (see also \cite{Alv22}) proved that it is divisible by a product of linear forms defining the jumping walls of the mixed multiplier ideals $\mathcal{J}(f^{\lambda_1}g^{\lambda_2})$ (see \cite{LazBook2}, \cite{AAD} for unexplained terminology).
+Work in \cite[Example 5.8]{AADG2} show that there are explicit examples where $b(s,-s-\alpha)=0$ with $\alpha={\rm lct}_0(f)={\rm lct}_0(g)$ being the log-canonical thresholds of $f$ and $g$.
+However we should point out that the conditions needed for this to happen are very restrictive.